Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 ## Why Write the Ultimate Guide to BOSH?

 I have been using BOSH since 2012.
-Since then I have not found any system like BOSH despite the fast paced and highly competitive fields of Platforms, Containers, DevOps, and Cloud Infrastructure.
+I have yet to find any system like BOSH, despite the fast paced and highly competitive fields of Platforms, Containers, DevOps, and Cloud Infrastructure.

 I didn't want to write a book.
 I had written a PhD thesis in 2001 and six people read it (two supervisors, three judges, and myself).
 Fortunately, this is enough people to be awarded a doctorate.
 Unfortunately, it doesn't really qualify as "sharing knowledge."

-I wrote my first blog post in 2006 and when I quickly reached seven subscribers; I knew I'd found my preferred medium for sharing.
+I wrote my first blog post in 2006, and when I quickly reached seven subscribers; I knew I'd found my preferred medium for sharing.

 I enjoy the continuous publication and feedback loop of blogging, and of sharing open source projects.
 I enjoy a relaxed writing style.